 Risk management through soil moisture monitoring project

-This project conducted by DEPI will assist the grain sector to lift production and improve grain quality to meet the Food to Asia demand.
-Increasing targeted inputs and improving crop management will be accomplished by educating industry to understand soil and water interactions and critical crop growth stages, as well as factoring in forecasted seasonal predictions.
+This project, conducted by The Department of Economic Development, Jobs, Transport and Resources (DEDJTR), will assist the grain sector to lift production and improve grain quality to meet the Food to Asia demand.
+Increasing targeted inputs and improving crop management will be accomplished by helping industry to understand soil and water interactions and critical crop growth stages, as well as factoring in forecasted seasonal predictions.

 Sites and measurements